When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Abstract

 \section{Abstract}

-Defense strategies have been well studied to combat Byzantine attacks that aim to disrupt cooperative spectrum sensing by sending falsified sensing data.
-However, existing studies usually make network or attack assumptions biased towards the defense (e.g., assuming the prior knowledge of attacks is known).
-In practice, attackers can adopt any arbitrary behavior and avoid any pre-assumed pattern or assumption used by defense strategies.
-In this paper, we revisit this traditional security problem and propose a novel learning-empowered framework named Learn-Evaluate-Beat (LEB) to mislead the fusion center.
-Based on the black-box nature of the fusion center in cooperative spectrum sensing process, our new perspective is to make the adversarial use of machine learning to construct a surrogate model of the fusion center's decision model.
-Then, we propose a generic algorithm to create malicious sensing data.
-Our real-world experiments show that the LEB attack is very effective to beat a wide range of existing defense strategies with an up to 82\% of success ratio.
-Given the gap between the new LEB attack and existing defenses, we introduce a non-invasive and parallel method named as influence-limiting policy sided with existing defenses to defend against the LEB-based or other similar attacks, which demonstrates a strong performance in terms of overall disruption ratio reduction by up to 80\% of the LEB attacks.
+Defense strategies have been well studied to combat Byzantine attacks that aim to disrupt cooperative spectrum sensing by sending falsified versions of spectrum sensing data to a fusion center.
+However, existing studies usually assume network or attackers as passive entities, e.g., assuming the prior knowledge of attacks is known or fixed.
+In practice, attackers can actively adopt arbitrary behaviors and avoid pre-assumed patterns or assumptions used by defense strategies.
+In this paper, we revisit this security vulnerability as an adversarial machine learning problem and propose a novel learning-empowered attack framework named Learning-Evaluation-Beating (LEB) to mislead the fusion center.
+Based on the black-box nature of the fusion center in cooperative spectrum sensing, our new perspective is to make the adversarial use of machine learning to construct a surrogate model of the fusion center's decision model.
+We propose a generic algorithm to create malicious sensing data using this surrogate model.
+Our real-world experiments show that the LEB attack is effective to beat a wide range of existing defense strategies with an up to 82\% of success ratio.
+Given the gap between the proposed LEB attack and existing defenses, we introduce a non-invasive method named as influence-limiting defense, which can coexist with existing defenses to defend against LEB attack or other similar attacks.
+We show that this defense is highly effective and reduces the overall disruption ratio of LEB attack by up to 80\%.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{